divyaprakash1845/dsa-visualizer/README.md

 ## Modules

-### Binary Search Visualizer
-- Visualizes the binary search algorithm on a sorted array
+### Searching Algorithms
+- **Binary Search**
+- **Linear Search** (selectable within the visualizer)

+Features:
-- Highlights the current middle element at each step
+- Highlights current/mid element at each step
-- Narrows the search space dynamically
+- Dynamically narrows the search space (Binary Search)
-- Uses animation delays to clearly demonstrate each iteration

-*(Additional modules will be added in future versions.)*
+- Visual comparison of O(n) vs O(log n)

 ---

+### Sorting Algorithms
+- **Bubble Sort**
+- **Selection Sort**
+- **Insertion Sort**

+Features:
+- Visual comparison and swaps
+- Highlighting of current, key, minimum, and sorted elements
+- Step-by-step growth of the sorted portion
+- Live step counter

+---

 ## Visualization Logic

+### Searching Algorithms
-1. The algorithm starts with the full search range.
+- The algorithm starts with the full search range.
-2. The middle element of the current range is highlighted in **yellow**.
+- The current or middle element is highlighted in **yellow**.
-3. If the middle element matches the target, it turns **green**.
+- If the element matches the target, it turns **green**.
-4. Otherwise, the search range is reduced based on comparison.
+- Otherwise, the search range is updated based on comparison.
-5. The process repeats until the target is found or the range becomes empty.
+- The process repeats until the target is found or the range becomes empty.

+### Sorting Algorithms
+- Elements being compared are highlighted.
+- Swaps and shifts are animated clearly.
+- The sorted portion of the array grows progressively.
+- Each comparison increases the step counter.

-6. Animation speed is controlled by the user using a slider.
+Animation speed is controlled by the user using a slider.

 ---